 Now that just looks all orange!
 Under that I had big hunks of vanilla.
 I promise I did.
 Let’s have a conversation…

 You: “That is a horrible photo Norine!
 Who taught you to take a picture?”

 You… “That explains SO much!”

 (Sorry guys!
 Horrid lighting…I have a feeling the recipe photos will get a make-over some day.)

-Moving on…take the other half of the cookie crumbs and mix with another 8 oz container of cool whip.
+Moving on…let’s finish up this Orange Frozen Creamsicle Dessert…take the other half of the cookie crumbs and mix with another 8 oz container of cool whip.
 Spread on top…quickly so ice cream doesn’t melt.

 Sprinkle top with reserved cup of cookie crumbs!
 (You still have them right?
 You didn’t eat them!)

 Cover the pan with foil and place back in the freezer and freeze until solid.
 I usually make this the day before to make sure it is frozen solid.

 When ready to serve remove from freezer and allow to sit out on the counter for about 15 minutes.

 With a large sharp knife cut into 12 squares.
 Top with whipped cream and garnish with a mandarin orange slice and sprig of fresh mint!